BRAHMS-SystemML/brahms/README.md

 This project uses cmake for cross-platform friendly building.

 You'll need to obtain the correct dependencies.
-On Linux that means a compiler, libXv and libXaw.
+On Linux that means a compiler, libXv, libXaw and WX windows.
 For example, on (current 2015) Ubuntu or Debian systems you'll want to do:

-sudo apt-get install build-essential libxaw7-dev libxv-dev
+sudo apt-get install build-essential libxaw7-dev libxv-dev libwxgtk2.8-dev

 These libraries are used to draw the progress box which shows while BRAHMS is running.